ComputeCanada/ansible-mc-hub/README.md

-# Ansible Magic Castle UI
+# Ansible MC Hub

-This project is meant to provision, configure and deploy [Magic Castle UI](https://github.com/ComputeCanada/magic_castle-ui) on the cloud with minimal manual intervention.
+This project is meant to provision, configure and deploy [MC Hub](https://github.com/ComputeCanada/mc-hub) on the cloud with minimal manual intervention.
 This is done through an Ansible playbook.
-The playbook sets up the Magic Castle UI Docker container, configures a SAML service provider to enable single sign-on authentication and generates a _Let's Encrypt_ HTTPS certificate.
+The playbook sets up the MC Hub Docker container, configures a SAML service provider to enable single sign-on authentication and generates a _Let's Encrypt_ HTTPS certificate.

 ## Controller requirements